Questions From Applicants

 How is Innocence Canada funded?
 Do Innocence Canada lawyers get paid for their work?

-Innocence Canada case review lawyers do not get paid for their work.
+Innocence Canada case review lawyers do not get paid for their case review work.
 Innocence Canada is a non-profit organization that does not have sufficient resources to compensate its legal professionals.
 If an opportunity presents itself where Legal Aid can be obtained for a case, Case Reviewers are encouraged to apply for Legal Aid to off-set the costs of the case.

 What is "fresh" evidence?